kotsaloscv/multiscale_run_dimage/README.md

 * [Docker Compose](https://docs.docker.com/compose) utility installed.
 * [Git](https://git-scm.com/)

-## Fetch Multiscale Run Project

-These steps download a reduced/experimental version of multiscale run project:

-* If on MacOS/Linux (**pip required**), `./setup_multiscale_run.sh`, and skip the steps below.
-* Download [multiscale run](https://drive.google.com/file/d/1ZgdF4R2UgL_s8TK4lnb8qnSmhxex81gJ/view?usp=sharing) (click on the hyperlink).
-* Uncompress the downloaded project under the **notebooks** folder.
-* Follow the steps below to build & deploy the docker image.

-## Skip build step

-The image is already built and pushed in [dockerhub](https://hub.docker.com/) (search for `kotsaloscv/multiscale_run`).
-If you want to use it as is, with no changes in the recipe, just skip the `docker-compose build` step in the instructions below.

 ## Getting Started (MacOS & Linux)

 The set of commands below will start a JupyterLab container providing python modules for all the coupled solvers.

+The image is already built and pushed in [dockerhub](https://hub.docker.com/) (named `kotsaloscv/multiscale_run:v0.0.0`).
+If you want to use it as is, with no changes in the recipe, just skip the `docker-compose build` step in the instructions below.

 ```bash
 $ git clone https://github.com/kotsaloscv/multiscale_run_dimage.git